Code-Institute-Submissions/JorgenDIF-the-beatles-quiz/README.md

 Press "Start Quiz," choose your difficulty, and get ready!
 Your goal is to answer as many questions as you can correctly.
 Good luck, and may your Beatles knowledge shine!
 Dont forget to save your highscore at the end!

+You got 10 seconds to answer each question!

 Remember the harder the difficulty the more points you get!🎸

 [Link to the website](https://jorgendif.github.io/the-beatles-quiz/index.html)